-In Nigeria, the mean percentage of SBM-R MNH standards achieved rose dramatically for two years in succession after the introduction of SBM-R, from 12% in 2007 to 49% in uterotonics immediately after birth to prevent postpartum hemorrhage was high at the baseline but still improved over time.
+Figure 3 shows the trends in Zimbabwe after SBM-R was initiated in October 2010.
+The mean percentage of MNH standards achieved more than tripled by 2013.
+Use of uterotonics immediately after birth to prevent postpartum hemorrhage was high at the baseline but still improved over time.
 The institutional very early neonatal death rate decreased from 7% to 3.4% in the first year and then remained at this level.
 The very early institutional maternal death rate, which was very low at the baseline, edged up slightly.